North Coast Water Board Program Priorities

 - Provide excellent customer service to regulated facilities, partner agencies, complainants, and the public including timely review and response to special studies and other permit deliverables.

-- Inspect 6 NPDES major permittees to meet the CWA §106 Work Plan Inspection Target.
+- Inspect 8 NPDES permittees to meet the CWA §106 Work Plan Inspection Target.

-- Inspect at least 2 sanitary sewage collection systems to meet program the performance targets for the statewide Sanitary Sewer System General Order.
+- Inspect at least 1 sanitary sewage collection system to meet performance targets for the statewide Sanitary Sewer System General Order.

-- Conduct 2 pretreatment compliance audits and one pretreatment compliance inspection to meet the CWA §106 Work Plan Pretreatment Target.
+- Conduct 1 pretreatment compliance audit and 1 pretreatment compliance inspection to meet the CWA §106 Work Plan Pretreatment Target.

 - Develop for Board consideration a new Region-Specific General Order for Minor Municipal Wastewater Treatment Plants to streamline permitting, reduce the total number of individual permits managed by staff, and make performance targets more achievable.